vinland-technology/flict-obsolete/README.md

 ## Policy (no built in, optional)

-With a policy file you can tell this tool which licenses you're not allowing (denied) and which you preferr not to use (gray).
+With a policy file you can tell this tool which licenses you're not allowing (denied) and which you preferr not to use (avoid).
 Here's an example policy file:

 ```